wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.0.5 - 2012/11/01 =

+* Tweak - Added Thumbnail help text warning not to set width and height to '0' empty as it causes a <division by 0> error message to show instead to the Gallery.
+* Upgrade - Tested Gallery compatibility with WP e-Commerce new release Version 3.8.9 and made a few tweaks.
+* Upgrade - Code upgrade with new PRO Version Variation Products Image manager to allow for seamless upgrade from lite to Pro version.

 = 1.0.4.1 -2012/10/30 =

 * Fixed: Fatal error: Class 'WPSC_Settings_Tab_Gallery_Settings' not found in /wp-content/plugins/wp-e-commerce-dynamic-gallery/admin/wpsc-dynamic-gallery-admin.php on line 61

 = 1.0.4 -2012/10/28 =